 Adobe After Effects is a visual effects, motion graphics, and compositing software used for animation and post-production process in the digital design, film, games and TV industries.
 With capabilities ranging from keying and tracking to full 3D stereo compositing, this industry-standard tool is at the core of the workflows of many professional motion graphics, VFX and 3D artists and animators.

 After Effects can be used in conjunction with many other Creative Cloud apps.
-For example, you can import media from Photoshop, Illustrator, Character Animator, Adobe XD and Animate; integrate 3D elements directly inside your compositions using C4D Lite (free with an After Effects subscription); and use Team Projects to collaborate with editors remotely.
+For example, you can import media from Photoshop, Illustrator, Character Animator, Adobe XD and Animate; integrate 3D elements directly inside your compositions using C4D Lite (free with an After Effects subscription) and use Team Projects to collaborate with editors remotely.

 Free alternatives to After Effects

-Free forever, and constantly being updated by its open source community, Blender offers some surprisingly powerful capabilities in the areas of 3D modelling, animation, rendering and composition, and is nowadays even being used in some professional projects.
-It won't do everything After Effects does, but it will get you most of the way.
+One of the free options is Blender (opens in new tab), a long-running and popular tool for Mac, Windows and Linux.
+Constantly being updated by its open source community, Blender offers some surprisingly powerful capabilities in the areas of 3D modelling, animation, rendering and composition, and is nowadays even being used in some professional projects.
+It won't do everything After Effects does, but it will get you some of the way there.
 Check out our list of Blender tutorials to see what it's capable of.